Neil Pasricha: The Book of Awesome

 Published in 2010 by Amy Einhorn Books, a division of Penguin Publishing.

 The Book of Awesome is a #1 international bestseller, and a New York Times bestseller.

 Pasricha wrote The Book of Awesome while attempting to get over his divorce and close friend's suicide.
 His frustration with the 'gloom and doom' in the news caused him to expand on simple pleasures of life through new written essays complementing existing material from his blog.

 The book received both positive and negative reviews.
-Publishers Weekly said "Pasricha emerges a committed but inviting optimist, combating life's unending stream of bad news by identifying opportunities to share a universal high five with humanity" while Macleans wrote that Pasricha was "partly to blame for turning 'awesome' into the exuberant adjective of our time' and The Toronto Star wrote that Neil Pasricha "helped destroy language through linguistic bleaching."
+Publishers Weekly said "Pasricha emerges a committed but inviting optimist, combating life's unending stream of bad news by identifying opportunities to share a universal high five with humanity" while Maclean's wrote that Pasricha was "partly to blame for turning 'awesome' into the exuberant adjective of our time' and the Toronto Star wrote that Neil Pasricha "helped destroy language through linguistic bleaching."

 The Book of (Even More) Awesome

 Published in 2011 by Amy Einhorn Books, a division of Penguin Publishing, as the sequel to The Book of Awesome.